 - The interior designers ensure that theme park attractions look entertaining, exciting, and emotionally engaging.

 - Writers are an essential part of the design process.
-Every theme park is designed around a story.
+Every theme park gets designed around a story.
 A degree in creative writing or English is useful.
 It helps writers to seize an opportunity by submitting sample scripts for theme park shows to the producer.

 A theme park design job takes dedication and perseverance besides education in a specialized area of interest.
 Additionally, becoming a theme park designer requires extensive networking with established professionals in the field.